IMPORTANT INFORMATION

 Eligibility

 Open to law firms that have an office in the Middle East.
 There will be an award given for each GCC region - Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the UAE (permitting there are enough qualifying entries for each region).
-There will also be an overall Middle East Law Firm of the Year winner.
+There will also be an overall Middle East Law Firm of the Year winner which you can apply into separately.

 Entry criteria